collaide/repository-manager/README.md

 - A folder (`repo_folder`, class name : `RepoFolder`).

 A folder can contains files and folders.
 Like in a real tree files and folders.

+Methods thats can raise errors are written in two ways :
+- method(arg, options)
+- method!(arg, options) (note the "!")

+The two method do the same, but the one with the "!" returns a raise error if it is a problem (authorisation error for instance) and the method without "!" return false if it has a problem.

 ### How can I create/delete/move a repo_item (file or folder)